elvimaisak/niitest/README.md

 # niitest
-console app for exploring railway station's tracks
+Сonsole app for exploring railway station's tracks.
+View hard-coded test data (view all parks and their track parts) Find convex hull for railway park
+Find shortest path from one track part to another